himanshubeniwal/X-BAT/README.md

 ##### 3. **Evaluation Metrics**
 - `classification_report_(path, args)`: Computes accuracy, precision, and recall.
-- `ASR_(path, args)`: Computes overall Attack Success Rate (ASR).
 - `ASR(path, args)`: Computes **ASR per language** for more detailed analysis.

 #### Usage
-This module is automatically used by `main.py` during dataset processing.
+This module is automatically used during training and evaluation.
 If needed, individual functions can be imported and used separately:
 ```python
 from utils import save_json, load_json